WTW-IM/es-components/src/components/containers/modal/Modal.md

 Use the `closeButton` attribute on the Modal.Header to show or hide the "X" button.

 For accessbility, make sure to include the attribute `aria-haspopup='dialog'` on whatever link you create to activate the modal.
+If you need an informational dialog that contains no focusable elements, use a popover or something else more appropriate.

 ```
 <div>